inasafe/inasafe-doc/docs/source/training/beginner/osm/101-basic-concept-of-osm-website.rst

 If your town is like most, you may have drawn some lines to represent roads, possibly a river or stream.
 Perhaps you added important buildings such as schools and offices, fields, or boundaries.
-Whatever you drew, you probably used symbols - a line to symbolize a road, a square to symbolize a building, and so on.
+Whatever you drew, you probably used symbols - a line to symbolise a road, a square to symbolise a building, and so on.
 Your map is a representation of what is on the ground.

 .. image:: /static/training/beginner/osm/image9.*